Commentary by Hayri Demir, translated from EzidiPress German

 Via the road from Gir Izer to Baaj which is actually controlled by the Peshmerga, more terrorists swarm to the frontline.
 The Peshmerga who are located on the main road give up their positions, flee and thus clear the way for ISIS.
 With the loss of the main road, the civilians loose the fastest route to the north which is still safe at this point of time.
 Meanwhile, clashes are continuing in the towns for hours and the Yezidis are on the verge of running out of ammunition.
 Around 100 Yezidis are fighting in Gir Izer, another 500 in Siba and Qataniya.

 “We were in close communication with the 17.th Division of the KDP and Peshmerga and informed them about the events.
 We called them several times.
-They told us that reinforcement was on the way, saying that they would arrive every moment”, Haci Qeyrani continued.
+They told us that reinforcements were on the way, saying that they would arrive every moment”, Haci Qeyrani continued.
 The KDP politburo asks the Yezidis to hold their positions and put up resistance until the Peshmerga arrive.
 The Yezidis in Siba and Gir Izer also summon the “Black Unit” of Sheikh Alo Doski, which is stationed only a few kilometres away, to provide support.

 In reality, however, not a single Peshmerga is on the way.
 The commander of the “Black Unit” later stated that he had not received the order to dispatch his men, although the Yezidis had informed the 17th KDP division and Peshmerga commanders.
 The Yezidis in Siba and Gir Izer continue to fight, until the early hours of the morning.
 “We fought for about four hours and not a single unit came to our support”, says Heci Qeyrani who was fighting in Siba.